frumbert/wp2moodle--wordpress-/README.md

 How to use the plugin
 ------------------
 1. Edit a post or a page
-2. Use the moodle button on the editor to insert shortcodes around the text you want linked
+2. Use the moodle button on the editor to insert the shortcode block around the text you want linked
 3. When authenticated as subscriber, contributor, etc, click on the link.

 Note: If the user is not yet authenticated, no hyperlink is rendered.
-The link does not function for Wordpress admins.
+It's also best to avoid linking the admin accounts.

 Shortcode examples
 ------------------